akenofu/HackAllTheThings/docs/README.md

 ## Isn't this just a nerfed HackTricks?
 This repo is my personal repertoire of technology and security-related notes since day one in the field.
 It is also my attempt to give back to the infosec community.
 It has all the references, checklists, cheat sheets, and notes I use daily.
 I forgot to say I am very forgetful 🙋‍♂️.
 So, I am probably the person who uses this the most 👀.
 I hope this repo can help you as much as it does help me.

 I don't think of myself just as a security person 🦝.
 I am a learner.
 You will find notes on technical writing, scoping, soft skills, software engineering, development, system design, and server administration.
-In addition, to the good old security notes.
+In addition, to the good old security notes

 ## Online book
 The markdown book of this repo has search functionality, collapsing nav bars, and some other good stuff.